isabella232/Bitcamp-React/README.md

 **What will the student work on?**

-The students will create a Todo list and a Carousel.
+The students will create a Todo list, an Expense Calculator, and a Snippet Generator.

 Many other React tutorials begin with a Todo list as it is a simple assignment that is able to show off many of features React offers.
-The first three weeks will prepare the students in finishing a simple Todo list.
+The Todo list will be constructing in class and will retirerate all of the concepts of JSX and React Hooks that the students have seen up to that point.
+Then they will complete an Expense Calculator to reinforce these principles.

-The carousel does a phenomenal job at showcasing the power and features of React Hooks.
-Many websites include a carousel on their homepage which makes this project quite practical.
-Ryan Florence, a React Developer, created a carousel for React Conf 2018 (where hooks were first introduced to the public) and it's his code we'll be working off of. [https://github.com/ryanflorence/react-conf-2018/tree/master/carousel](https://github.com/ryanflorence/react-conf-2018/tree/master/carousel)
+The Snippet Generator will be constructed in class and will closely resemble the one found [here](https://snippet-generator.app/).
+The code for this project has been restructured to better suit the material covered in the Bitcamp and to address some of the flaws of the original design.
+We believe this to be a suitable capstone as it is an app that many developers currently use around the world making it quite practical and is a tool which the students may find useful themselves.
+If you wish to know more about code snippets you may explore the [VS Code Documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 ### **Week 1**